-- Professional: Always make sure that your body artist is licensed
+- Choose a Professional: Always make sure that your body artist is licensed

-- Safety: Check how the parlor sanitizes their equipment.
+- Safety First: Check how the parlor sanitizes their equipment.
 With a robust regime, infections and pain levels can be reduced

-- Sleep: Getting a good night’s sleep before the tattoo or piercing can help reduce sensitivity to pain
+- Sleep Well: Getting a good night’s sleep before the tattoo or piercing can help reduce sensitivity to pain

-- Food: By having a healthy diet, it’s thought that pain is more manageable.
+- Eat First: By having a healthy diet, it’s thought that pain is more manageable.
 Make sure you eat before the appointment to avoid blood pressure from dropping and fainting

 - Breathe: Practice deep breathing to manage the pain